 Tumblr may not be as big or as appealing as it once was, but it still rakes in close to 370 million visits a month.
 So it’s worth sharing your blog posts here.

 That said, just posting links to your latest articles on Tumblr will not fetch you much engagement.
 You need to repurpose your blog posts into infographics or videos and then share them on the platform.
 This way your content will resonate more with Tumblr users and you’ll be rewarded with engagement and traffic.

-If you have a Google My Business (GMB) account for your business, you can promote your latest article via GMB Posts.
+If you have a Google Business Profile (formerly Google My Business) account for your business, you can promote your latest article via GBP Posts.

-Just login to your GMB account and navigate to Posts > Add Update and write your post.
+Just login to your GBP account and navigate to Posts > Add Update and write your post.
 Include an image and link to your latest article.

 Instapaper has over 2 million users and it’d be a good idea to share all your latest blog posts here.

 If you already have a podcast, you can repurpose your latest posts into new podcast episodes.

 But if you don’t have one, you should know it’s now easier than ever to start your own podcast.
 You can use a free app like Spotify for Podcasters (available on iOS, Android, and desktop web) to start your podcast within a few minutes.